 Ventilation openings should be covered with grilles and be at least 1% of the walled area.

 Placement of organic peroxide stores with respect to essential equipment or services, buildings, roadways, waterways etc. must be considered.
 There is no definitive distance stated but typically a distance of 10m for the storage of 1 ton and 20m for the storage of 20 ton of organic peroxide.
 Local regulations must also be considered.

 Walls, roof and door(s) should be insulated.
 The insulating material should be non-flammable or flame-retardant.
-To avoid absorption of moisture and to retain the insulated properties, non-absorbent material (closed cell structure) should be used.
+To avoid absorption of moisture and to retain the insulating properties, non-absorbent material (closed cell structure) should be used.

 The material should be resistant to solvents used in the products to be stored.
-If the insulating material is not solvent resistant it should be covered with a cladding material.
+If the insulating material is not solvent resistant it should be covered with cladding material.